panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 console.log(letter);        // => 'é'
 console.log(letter.length); // => 2
 ```

 `smile` string contains 2 code units: `\uD83D` (high-surrogate) and `\uDE00` (low-surrogate).
 Since the string is a sequence of code units, `smile.length` evaluates to `2`.
 Even if rendered `smile` has only one symbol `'😀'`.

 The same scenario happens with `letter` string.
 The combining mark `U+0301` applies to the previous character and the rendered result is one symbol `'é'`.
 However `letter` contains `2` code units, thus `letter.length` is `2`.

 My advice: **always think of string in JavaScript as a sequence of code units**.
-The way string is rendered cannot say clearly what code units it contains.
+The way string is rendered on the screen cannot say clearly what code units it contains.

-Astral symbols and combining character sequences require 2 or more code units to be encoded.
-But are treated as a single grapheme.
-If a string has surrogate pairs or combining marks, the developer may be confused when evaluating string length or accessing a character by index without keeping this idea in mind.
+Astral symbols and combining character sequences require 2 or more code units to be encoded but are treated as a single grapheme.
+If a string has surrogate pairs or combining marks, you may be confused when evaluating string length or accessing a character by index without keeping this idea in mind.

 Most of the JavaScript string methods are not Unicode-aware.
-If your string contains compound Unicode characters, take precaution when calling `myString.slice()`, `myString.substring()`, etc.
+If your string contains compound Unicode characters, take precaution when using `myString.slice()`, `myString.substring()`, etc.

 ### 3.1 Escape sequences

-Escape sequences in a JavaScript string are used to express code units based on code point numbers.
+Escape sequences in strings are used to express code units based on code point numbers.
 JavaScript has 3 escape types, one which was introduced in ECMAScript 2015.

 Let's see them in more detail.